amirkiaml/amirkiaml/README.md

 - [Book Review: “A Guide for Making Black Box Models Explainable”](https://mathanddata.com/2023/03/book-review-a-guide-for-making-black-box-models-explainable/)
 </details>

-# 📈 Data Analysis Portfolio
+# 📈 Data Analysis <a name="DA"></a>

+For my data analysis projects, I have used most of the same tools listed for Data Science.
+Here are some of the projects that I have worked on.

+**NOTE:** Several of the following projects were carried out as part of BrainStation bootcamp, and I cannot share the source codes, visualizations or reports with the public, as they can be reused by the next cohorts' students.
+If you're recruiter or anyoneone else other than a current Data Science students at BrainStation, feel free to request a copy of the relevant files.

+# Projects <a name="daprojects"></a>

-## 1. Analysis of Culinary Habits and Patterns
+## 1. Analysis of Culinary Patterns <a name="culinary"></a>
 For my capstone project, DeepChef, I performed many data analysis tasks.
 <div align="center">